 NHS England has published the new NHS Long Term Plan, setting out a vision for the future of the NHS in England – including healthcare provision and outcomes to be achieved.

-Understanding the future of mental health care as defined by the Plan requires understanding how the changes in the healthcare system will more generally impact on mental health.
+Understanding the future of mental health care as defined by the Plan requires understanding how the changes in the healthcare system will more generally affect mental health.

 And there are three important reasons to be optimistic: